CodeClimberNT/CI2024_lab3/README.md

     save_solution_gif(bfs_path)
 ```

-Although It seems a lot, the first two lines let you setup the dimension of the grid and the number of random legal moves to make before starting solving the problem.
+the first two lines let you setup the dimension of the grid and the number of random legal moves to make before starting solving the problem.

+If you want to make your custom starting and ending state feel free to do that!

+> [!IMPORTANT]
+> Starting and Goal State should have the same dimension and need to be squared: (Always $N \times N$ matrices, never $N \times M => N \neq M$)<br>
+> If you provide an impossible problem the algorithm will try every possible path (thus taking a really long time) but at the end it will print `"BFS: No solution found"`

-If you want you can modify the name of the output gif to be sure I didn't cheat with a prerecorder solution :P
+The last line lets you modify the name of the output gif to be sure I didn't cheat with a prerecorded solution :P

-Have fun!
+### **Have fun!**